Dietary Deep Dive: Is Whey Protein Vegan, Vegetarian, or Neither?

 Pea protein is #1

-In the world of vegan protein alternatives, pea protein reigns supreme, at least in my humble opinion.
+In the world of vegan protein powder alternatives, pea protein reigns supreme, at least in my humble opinion.

 I base that on the simple fact that it’s the main ingredient in many popular vegan protein powders, due to its high protein content and favorable, complete, amino acid profile.